SPF Guide 2020: the science behind sun cream

 Housed in a recyclable tin, this formula uses non-nano zinc oxide, which acts as a physical barrier to the sun, reflecting it from the skin's surface.
 This does mean the formula won’t feel as sophisticated, with some chalkiness, but it’s perfect if you’re sensitive to mainstream chemical SPF, and are cutting down on the plastics too.

-The 3-in-1 formula protects against insect attacks, the sun and also ups your moisture levels too.
-Plus it comes in sugarcane plastic, which has a positive carbon footprint and is 100% recyclable.
+The three-in-one formula protects against insect attacks, the sun and also ups your moisture levels too.
+Plus it comes in sugar-cane plastic, which has a positive carbon footprint and is 100% recyclable.

 Beware of oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate, which can bleach corals and some of these chemical filters are hormone disruptors.